HOW IT WORKS – WHAT DOES AN HRV DO?

 Whatever the source of heat in the home, if ventilation is required, this heat is wasted if ventilation is by opening windows or using exhaust fans.

-The HRV captures and recycles heat that is contained in the polluted exhaust air, by using the available heat to warm incoming fresh air.
-By the laws of physics, whenever air is warmed, its humidity is reduced.
+The HRV captures and recycles heat that is contained in the polluted exhaust air, by using available heat in the exhaust air stream to warm incoming fresh air.
+By the laws of physics, whenever air is warmed, its relative humidity is reduced.
 Thus the relative humidity of the cold incoming outdoor air is reduced, when it is warmed by the re-cycled heat.

 At the same time, humid warm indoor air, which has absorbed moisture, and contains other indoor air pollutants, is exhausted, and carries with it the moisture and pollutants.